A millennial’s mindset regarding personal finance is believed to be majorly flawed.

 This inspired me to collect the top flaws of a millennial, the possible sources of the flaws and how we can facilitate positive change.
 Let’s dive in!

 This is one of the most overlooked aspects of success.
 Millennials tend to make plans but drift with the life of others, forgetting their goals.
 After college, most millennials search for jobs with the aim of accumulating income to start a business or working hard to climb the co-operate ladder.
 Both are great goals if they’ll bring you happiness, but do you focus enough to achieve them?

 Lack of focus on our financial goals is a big challenge.
-In Kenya, the economy is inflating as time goes and if a millennial loses focus on a two-year goal, the likely time they can take to achieve the same goal will take more than the two years.
+In Kenya, the economy is inflating as time goes and if a millennial loses focus on a two-year goal, the likely time they can take to achieve the same goal might take more than the two years.
 That’s a possibility in many countries.
 This does not apply to economy affected countries only.